ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 and replay the end-user's credentials outside of any legitimate use within a GNAP request.

-The concerns of such an extension could be mitigated through use of a challenge and response unlocked by the end user's credentials.
-For example, the AS presents a challenge as part of an interaction start method, and the client instance signs that challenge using a key derived from a password presented by the end user.
+The concerns of such an extension could be mitigated through use of a challenge and response unlocked by the end-user's credentials.
+For example, the AS presents a challenge as part of an interaction start method, and the client instance signs that challenge using a key derived from a password presented by the end-user.
 It would be possible for the client software to collect this password in a secure software enclave without exposing the password to the rest of the client software or putting it across the wire to the AS.
-The AS can validate this challenge response against a known password for the identified end user.
+The AS can validate this challenge response against a known password for the identified end-user.
 While an approach such as this does not remove all of the concerns surrounding such a password-based scheme, it is at least possible to implement in a more secure fashion than simply collecting and replaying the password.
 Even so, such schemes should only ever be used by trusted clients due to